 Using a clarifying shampoo is a surefire way to reduce or eliminate built up residue.
 Results are often immediate but could also take several washes.
 It depends on the severity of the issue.
 Before long, hair will have more volume and appear shinier.

-The price per bottle can vary, with drug store products such as Neutrogena Anti-Reside Shampoo costing about $5 and luxury products like ORIBE Cleanse Clarifying Shampoo retailing at about $45.
+The price per bottle can vary, with drug store products such as Neutrogena Anti-Residue Shampoo costing about $5 and luxury products like ORIBE Cleanse Clarifying Shampoo retailing at about $45.
 Choose a product that works with your budget.

 Apple Cider Vinegar